 The MODFLOW River (suffix RIV) package was used to simulate groundwater exchange with major rivers and perennial streams.
-Figure 4.8.0a shows a map of the river cell locations.
+Figure 4.8a shows a map of the river cell locations.
 The number of river cells is 5,560, which is too many entries to include as a table in an appendix.
-Appendix J describes the attributes of Excel table that contains information on each river cell.
+Appendix J describes the attributes of an Excel table that contains information on each river cell.
 The attributes include the node number, the river bottom, river stage, and the river conductance.
-The Excel file that lists the river cells was included in the electronic delivery with this report.
+The Excel file that lists the river cells is included in the electronic delivery with this report.

 The initial locations for the river cells were taken from the groundwater availability model developed by Kelley and others (2004).
-The locations of the river cells associated with the Brazos River and the Colorado River were changed to accommodate the refined numerical grid in the vicinity of those two rivers.
-The river cell locations were located on the refined grid using the United States Geological Survey national hydrograph dataset of rivers and streams that is mapped in Figure 4.5.0a.
+The locations of the river cells associated with the Brazos and Colorado rivers were changed to accommodate the refined numerical grid in the vicinity of those two rivers.
+The river cell locations were located on the refined grid using the United States Geological Survey national hydrograph dataset of rivers and streams that is mapped in Figure 4.5a.
 The river conductance values varied between 1,000 and 58,000 square feet per day.